nickbreslin/nickbreslin.github.io/home.md

 I am a practioner of the Agile Manifesto and servant leader to my team members.

+Trust and respect should be shared between team members and leadership structures.

 ## Passion for Education

-I mentor junior developers (student workers) at Oregon State University modern, accessible, responsive web development.
+I mentor junior developers (student workers) at Oregon State University on modern, accessible, responsive web development.
 We practice Agile project management (both Scrum and Kanban).

-I have mentored elementary and secondary school students in basic web development and game development.
+I have taught elementary and secondary school students in basic web development and game development.

-I have supported and taught Agile inside and outside of my employment for the past decade.
+I have supported and taught Agile inside and outside of my employment for over a decade.
 I am certified as an Agile Product Owner and Scrum Master by Scrum.org.

 ## Work History

 ### Oregon State University, Ecampus <small>2018 - Present</small>  {docsify-ignore}
-Senior Developer, Web Team Lead
-Product Owner for several
+web team lead, senior developer, product owner, agile coach on the Multimedia Development team.

 ### Avalara <small>2012-2017</small> {docsify-ignore}
-engineering lead, systems architect, devops engineer and systems administrator on the Marketing Technology team.
+engineering lead, systems architect, devops engineer, and systems administrator on the Marketing Technology team.

 ### Overinteractive Media/Dimerocker <small>2010-2012</small> {docsify-ignore}
 product owner, lead developer, game designer